fedezocco/2MMUsMed/README.md

 ### Dataset
 To respect the file size limit of GitHub, the dataset 5IPP has been split into 4 parts.
+To prepare 5IPP for use:
+1. Unzip 5IPP folder and use the unzipped 5IPP as the dataset folder
-To prepare 5IPP for use, follow the instructions given in: Dataset => 5IPP => JPEGImages => ReadMe.txt.
+2. Follow the instructions given in: 5IPP (unzipped) => JPEGImages => ReadMe.txt.

 ### Code